4 Reasons Why Private Label Sellers Should Get Very, Very Excited About Amazon’s Brand Gating / Restriction Rollout

 First, what is “brand gating” or “brand restriction?”
 Brand gating/brand restriction means that third party sellers are not allowed to list against certain “protected” brands on the Amazon platform, even if they are “ungated” in the category.
 Brand owners, particularly famous and /or “high-end” brands, can request that Amazon exclude other sellers (i.e., sellers that are not owners of that particular brand) from selling that brand on the Amazon platform.

 Sometimes, the entire brand is restricted.
-Sometimes, the brand restrictions are limited to certain ASINs, perhaps those that have been particularly susceptible to counterfeit activity.
+Sometimes, the Amazon brand restrictions are limited to certain ASINs, perhaps those that have been particularly susceptible to counterfeit activity.
 Non-brand owners may be able to list against these restricted brands if they can provide documentation from the brand-owner (or “manufacturer”) indicating that they are in fact an authorized online reseller for the gated products.

 What do we know so far about Amazon’s recent brand gating/restriction rollout?
 We already know that Amazon has restricted or gated certain luxury or high-end brands for some time now.
 It’s becoming more clear right now that even some “smaller” private label brands are now restricted, apparently without having ever asked Amazon for such protections.
 Amazon appears to be proactively rolling out some brand restrictions organically.
 We also know that, in some circumstances, Amazon will set up brand gating around a private label brand upon request by the brand owner.